6

 • "racial injustice"

-Why others are wrong: A (Convicting an innocent man is unfair.), C (The text says he was 'innocent.'), D (He presented 'clear evidence'; the system failed, not the lawyer.).
+Why others are wrong: B (This option is incorrect.), C (The text says he was 'innocent.'), D (He presented 'clear evidence'; the system failed, not the lawyer.).